 The Remittance Advice is a statement summarizing any Assigned Claim(s) adjudicated during the associated payment cycle, including reversals and/or adjustments conducted during that payment cycle.
 The Remittance Advice also includes CPhA response codes associated with processed Assigned claim(s), where applicable.
-The Remittance Advice can be accessed electronically where the Provider is not associated with a chain/banner that has designated centralized access for its chain/banner Providers.
-Available Remittance Advice can be accessed via ESCstatement.ca.
+The Remittance Advice will be posted on the Provider's Account on the ESC Pharmacy Provider Website.
+The Provider must ensure they have enrolled for access to their Provider Account.
 A sample Remittance Advice has been provided in Appendix A.